re1null0/skrl_qler/skrl_f1tenth_pipeline/README.md

 - `src/skrl_qler/models.py`: Currently empty.
 This file can be used for defining additional models or utilities related to the project.

 - `src/skrl_qler/gym_model.py`: Currently empty.
 This file can be used for defining gym-related models or utilities.
+- `src/observations.py`: Provides helper classes for building observations.
+It includes a `VectorObservation` helper for concatenating features like lidar `scan` and vehicle pose into a flat vector.

 - `src/skrl_qler/skrl_f1tenth_pipeline.py`: Integrates the end-to-end pipeline from `gym_interface.py` using the SKRL framework and the model architecture from `train.py`.
 It sets up the F1Tenth gym environment, defines the necessary wrappers, and implements the training loop using SKRL.